-Membership in Gesa Credit Union is residency based, with individuals who live, work, or worship, or attend school anywhere in Washington State eligible to join.
+Headquartered in Richland, Washington, Gesa Credit Union’s field of membership (FOM) is residency-based, with individuals who live, work, or worship, or attend school anywhere in Washington State or in the Idaho counties of Benewah, Bonner, Boundary, Kootenai, Latah, LewisNez, Perce, or Shoshone eligible to join.

-Joining Gesa CU and/or opening a CD can be done online or by visiting of any of 15 Washington branches located in East Wenatchee, Kennewick (2), Pasco (2), Richland (4), Spokane, Walla Walla (2), Wenatchee, West Richland, and Yakima.
+Joining Gesa CU and/or opening a Bump Certificate can be done online or at any of 20 Washington branches located in East Wenatchee, Kennewick (2), Moses Lake, Pasco (2), Richland (4), Spokane (3), Spokane Valley, Walla Walla (2), Wenatchee, West Richland, and Yakima (2).

 Credit Union Overview

-Gesa Credit Union (NCUA Certificate # 68278) has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 2.88% (excellent) based on September 30, 2015 data.
-In the past year, Gesa Credit Union has increased its total deposits by $147.47 Million, an excellent annual growth rate of 12.46%.
-Please refer to our financial overview of Gesa Credit Union for more details.
+Gesa Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 3.73% (excellent) based on September 30, 2018 data.
+In the past year, Gesa CU has increased its total non-brokered deposits by $116.06 million, an excellent annual growth rate of 7.47%.
+Please refer to our financial overview of Gesa Credit Union (NCUA Charter # 68278) for more details.

-In 1953, members of General Electric Supervisor's Association (G.E.S.A.) formed GESA Federal Credit Union to serve the exempt employees of General Electric.
-(The first account receipts were held in a shoebox.)
+”It started in a shoebox.”
+GESA Federal Credit Union was established in 1953 by members of General Electric Supervisor's Association (G.E.S.A.).
+The initial membership was exclusive to the 2,600 exempt employees of General Electric, with the first account receipts stored in a shoebox.
 Thirty years later, membership was opened to select employee groups who could not support a credit union of their own.
-Gesa CU converted from a federal to a state charter credit union in 1997, as a result of legislation which prevented Gesa CU (and other federal credit unions) from expanding beyond their core membership.
-Almost 20 years later, Gesa CU has a membership of over 133,000 and assets in excess of $1.5 Billion.
+Gesa CU converted from a federal to a state charter credit union in 1997, as a result of legislation which prevented all federal credit unions from expanding beyond their core membership.

-When compared to the 14 similar length-of-term CDs tracked by DepositAccounts.com, that require a similar minimum deposit and available to residents of Washington State, Gesa Credit Union’s 7-Year Certificate currently ranks first.
+When compared to 307 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, Gesa Credit Union’s 36-month Bump Certificate APY currently ranks first.

-To look for the best nationwide CD rates and the best CD rates in your state, please refer to our CD rates table.
+To look for the best CD rates, either nationwide and state specific, please refer to our CD Rates Table page.